 How to Use Your Lentil Sprouts

-Add them into salads, bowls, stir fries, on top of hummus and crackers, in sandwiches, or just eat them as a snack!
+Add sprouted lentils into salads, bowls, stir fries, on top of hummus and crackers, in sandwiches, or just eat them as a snack!
+Check out this roundup post of 15 ways to use lentil sprouts!